Jeunese/jeunese.github.io/docs/technical-writing.md

 ## What is product documentation?

 Product documentation describes what a product or service does, how it works, and other technical details needed to set it up.
 The audience for this type of technical content is typically a customer's administrator.
-Product documentation is "how-to" guidance written for administrators to help them:

-- Understand how a product or service works.
-- Keep up with new releases.
-- Learn how to install, upgrade, manage, and troubleshoot products and services.
+Administrators use this content to install, configure, update, and maintain these products and services.

 For more information on what product documentation is (and isn't), see [Product documentation](/?id=product-documentation) in the **Information Development Overview**.